 For FR2, when the CSI-RS for CBD measurement on one CC is in the same OFDM symbol as SSB for RLM, BFD, CBD or L1-RSRP measurement on the same CC or different CCs in the same band, UE is required to measure one of but not both CSI-RS for CBD measurement and SSB.
 Longer evaluation period for CSI-RS based CBD measurement is expected, and no requirements are defined.

+For FR2, for UE incapable of [capability of measurement with RTD>CP] and for UE capable of [capability of measurement with RTD>CP], when the CSI-RS for CBD measurement on one CC is in the same or adjacent OFDM symbol as SSB for or intra-frequency L1-RSRP measurement or inter-frequency L1-RSRP measurement without gap for candidate LTM neighbour cell in the same band, UE is required to measure one of but not both CSI-RS for CBD measurement and SSB.
+Longer evaluation period for CSI-RS based CBD measurement is expected, and no requirements are defined.

 For FR2, when the CSI-RS for CBD measurement on one CC is in the same OFDM symbol as another CSI-RS for RLM, BFD, CBD or L1-RSRP measurement on the same CC or different CCs in the same band, UE is required to measure one of but not both CSI-RS for CBD measurement and the other CSI-RS.
 Longer evaluation period for CSI-RS based CBD measurement is expected, and no requirements are defined.

 << End of Change 9>>